Volunteer in Antigua, Guatemala!

 Can I work in more than one project at a time?

 Yes, you can choose to work in more than one volunteer project at a time.
 For that option, you should get in touch with our in-country coordinator to begin the application process for two different volunteer programs.
-However, you should keep in mind that each of our volunteer programs in Guatemala will require you to work for at least 5 hours every day.
+However, you should keep in mind that each of our volunteer programs in Guatemala will require you to work for at least 4 to 5 hours every day.
 It can be physically demanding to work on more than one volunteer project in one day.
 A more manageable option might be to split your travel time in two, volunteering during the first half of your journey at one project and transferring to another for the last half of your trip.

 How old should I be to take part in these projects?